hrpriest/shopify-intern-challenge-2022/README.md

 While for the most part I am happy with the CSS, there is always room for improvement.
 Perhaps I would get better results using a UI library such as Chakra UI or Materialize.

 I will continue working on this project to add these features in the future.
-They will be implemented on a seperate branch in the repo in case modifying the project after the submission date is prohibited.
+These features will be implemented on the `latest` branch in case modifying the project after the submission date is prohibited.